bloom-housing/bloom/README.md

-# DAHLIA Experimental
+# Bloom Affordable Housing System

-This is the repository for the future (currently experimental) version of the DAHLIA affordable housing system.
+This is the repository for the Bloom affordable housing system.

 ## System Overview